Couple Viewing New Construction Home At Sunset

 *As of July 6, 2020, Rocket Mortgage® is no longer accepting USDA loan applications.

-Homeownership is the ultimate dream for many Americans, but traditional loan requirements often make it difficult to achieve.
-A USDA construction loan is a way for home buyers to build their dream home with a mortgage backed by the U.S. Department of Agriculture.
-These loans come with plenty of benefits, but it's essential to understand all requirements before you get started.
+Homeownership is the ultimate dream for many Americans, but traditional loan requirements can make this dream difficult to achieve for some people.
+The USDA does offer construction loans that come with plenty of benefits, but it’s essential to understand all requirements before you get started.

 What Is A USDA Construction Loan?

-These loans come with plenty of perks, such as the no down payment requirement.
+These loans come with plenty of perks, including no down payment requirement.
 However, buyers may struggle to find a lender that offers this type of loan.
-If you’re unsure if a USDA construction loan is the perfect fit, be sure to learn everything you can about this type of mortgage and explore your other options before making a choice about which is best.

 See What You Qualify For